 Collecting and submitting these documents might be easy for some, but much more difficult for others.
 Some disabilities don’t lend themselves to documentation as easily.
 If you are struggling to collect the information you need, you have the option to hire an attorney to help.

-Berry Law Firm was founded by a veteran, has many veterans among its attorneys and staff, and has been helping veterans increase disability ratings for decades.
+Berry Law was founded by a veteran, has many veterans among its attorneys and staff, and has been helping veterans increase disability ratings for decades.
 We understand what it’s like to fight against the VA as a current or former member of the armed services.